HarlanH/blog/content/post/2022-05-27-staff-data-scientist-comments-on-will-larson-s-staff-engineer-book/index.en.md

 > The **Right Hand** extends an executive's attention, borrowing their
 > scope and authority to operate particularly complex organization.

-As a data scientist, and particularly one who's used clustering to define [subtypes of Data Scientists](https://www.oreilly.com/library/view/analyzing-the-analyzers/9781449368388/ "Analyzing the Analyzers (O'Reilly)") in the past, this warmed my heart.
+As a data scientist, and particularly one who used clustering to define [subtypes of Data Scientists](https://www.oreilly.com/library/view/analyzing-the-analyzers/9781449368388/ "Analyzing the Analyzers (O'Reilly)") in the past, this warmed my heart.
 The types of work that I've done roll up well to versions of these clusters.
 At TPT, I was a co-lead of the